£17 an Hour Annual Salary — £33,150 Per Year

 How this conversion is calculated

 To convert £17 per hour into salary, the page annualises your rate using a standard UK working pattern.
 That produces a gross annual figure of £33,150.
-Income Tax and National Insurance are then estimated using current bands and thresholds for 2025/26.
-This gives a high-intent snapshot for users searching exact rate-to-salary outcomes.
+Income Tax and National Insurance are then estimated using current bands and thresholds for 2026/27in England, Wales and Northern Ireland.

 The output is useful for quick job-offer checks, contract-to-permanent comparisons, and budgeting before payroll starts.
 Because this page is pre-filled, you can confirm the baseline immediately and then move into the interactive calculator if your weekly hours, days, or tax setup differ from the default pattern.